houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/chart-appearance.md

 ## Chart Theme Customization

-You can customize the default theme of the chart `theme` property.
+You can customize the default theme of the chart `Theme` property.
 There are 9 themes available.
 They are, `Material`, `Fabric`, `Bootstrap`, `HighContrastLight`, `MaterialDark`, `FabricDark`, `HighContrast`, `BootstrapDark` and `Bootstrap4`.

 {% aspTab template="chart/series/column/theme", sourceFiles="theme.cs" %}